weaversa/cryptol-course/README.md

 ## Extra Labs and Demonstrations

-Ther are also labs that go beyond the scope of the course outline, but may prove interesting or useful for students with wider interests or different backgrounds.
+There are also labs that go beyond the scope of the course outline, but may prove interesting or useful for students with wider interests or different backgrounds.